-When duplicating a drawing, the selected cell is replaced with the new drawing.
-The exposure of the original drawing that was on the current cell is removed.
-The original drawing is not deleted from the project folder or other cells in which it is exposed.
+NOTE When duplicating a drawing, the exposure at the selected cell is replaced with the new drawing, up until the next key exposure.
 Delete Selected Drawings Permanently removes selected drawings.
 Once you save your project, these drawings cannot be recovered.
 Rename Drawing Lets you give a selected drawing a new name.
 Create Colour Art From Line Art Lets you use the outline you traced on one of the four embedded layers (line art, colour art, overlay, underlay) and create invisible strokes to paint your drawings on separate layers.
 This provides more inking and painting flexibility.
 You can also configure this option to create the invisible strokes on any of the four embedded layers.
 Generate Auto-Matte Automatically creates a matte from a selected drawing or all drawings on a layer.
 Opens the auto-Matte dialog box where you can set the radius of the lines depending on how precise or rough your line is.
 You can also select the source and destinatin layers from which the matte will be created.
 Adjust Line Texture Opacity Lets you adjust the contrast and opacity of textured lines in a drawing.
 Change Bitmap Drawing Resolution Lets you Lets you change the resolution of bitmap art for individual drawings.
 You can reduce the resolution of your bitmap file as well as increase it.
 Be careful because enlarging the bitmap resolution on an existing drawing will result in a loss of quality.
 Harmony will perform a pixel smoothing pass (resampling) and create additional pixels to avoid losing too much quality, but only to a certain extent.
 This feature is very useful when you need to have a full resolution of a bitmap image (such as imported bitmaps as .psd or .tga for the background) for tracing to create a matte directly in Harmony.
 By default, Harmony creates small thumbnail images when imported as bitmap in order to increase performance by using a small thumbnail image instead of using the original large size bitmap for animation work in Harmony.
 This will make difficult to view details or trace due to the low resolution (blurry).
 This option temporary increases the resolution of bitmaps up to their original bitmap resolution to make tracing easier.